stresearch/SAFE/README.md

 All submissions will be evalulated using balanced accuracy.
 Balanced accuracy is defined as an average of true positive rate and true negative rate.

 The competition page will maintain a public leaderboard and a private leaderboard.
-The data will be devided along the sources such that public and private leaderboards will be non-overlapping.
+The data will be devided along the sources such that public leaderboard will be a subset of the private leaderboard.
 Public leaderboard will also show error rates for every source, However, the specific source name will be anonymized.
+For example, public leaderboard will show scores for 4 sources while the private leaderboard will be score on additional 4 sources for 8 sources total.
 See the following table as an example.

 <img width="1572" alt="image" src="https://github.com/user-attachments/assets/ec4339ef-589b-4f76-ae2f-a03a6ed6d7d3" />